Steve Weeks: New York Rangers

-Weeks turned pro in 1980, and spent the majority of the 1980–81 season with the New Haven Nighthawks of the American Hockey League (AHL), where he posted a 14–17–3 record with a 4.13 GAA and a shutout in 36 games with the team.
-Weeks made his NHL debut on April 2, 1981, holding the powerful New York Islanders to only two goals in a 2–1 loss.
-Weeks also appeared in a playoff game with the Rangers, allowing no goals in 14 minutes of ice time.
+Weeks was selected by the New York Rangers of the National Hockey League (NHL) in the 11th round, 176th overall, in the 1978 NHL entry draft.
+Weeks turned pro in 1980, and spent the majority of the 1980–81 season with the New Haven Nighthawks of the American Hockey League (AHL), where he posted a 14 wins, 17 losses and 3 ties (14–17–3) record with a 4.13 goals against average (GAA) and a shutout in 36 games with the team.
+Weeks was recalled by New York three weeks before made his NHL debut on April 2, 1981.
+He held the powerful New York Islanders to only two goals in a 2–1 loss.
+Weeks also appeared in a playoff game with the Rangers, allowing no goals in 14 minutes of ice time against the Los Angeles Kings.

-In 1981–82, under new head coach Herb Brooks, Weeks became the Rangers' starting goaltender, leading New York with a 23–16–9 record with a 3.77 GAA and a shutout in 49 games, leading the club into the playoffs.
-However Weeks struggled in the post-season, and lost his job to Eddie Mio, as the Rangers lost to the New York Islanders in the Patrick Division finals.

-Weeks' playing time decreased in 1982–83, and he appeared in just 18 games for the Rangers, going 9–5–3 with a 3.91 GAA.
+In 1981–82, under new head coach Herb Brooks, Weeks started the season splitting time in the Rangers net with John Davidson and Eddie Mio.
+Weeks recorded his first NHL shutout on January 13, 1982 in a 2–0 win over the Minnesota North Stars.
+He ended up leading New York with a 23–16–9 record with a 3.77 GAA and a shutout in 49 games, and helping the club make the 1982 Stanley Cup playoffs.
+Weeks saw no action in the first round against the Philadelphia Flyers, but Mio was injured in the first game versus the Islanders and Weeks came in as his substitute and finished the game, earning his first playoff win.
+However, the Rangers lost to the New York Islanders in the Patrick Division finals in six games.
+Weeks' playing time decreased in 1982–83 as the Rangers went out and traded for Glen Hanlon who became Mio's primary backup.
+Weeks appeared in just 18 games for the Rangers, going 9–5–3 with a 3.91 GAA.
 Weeks also saw some action with the Tulsa Oilers of the Central Hockey League (CHL), earning a record of 8–10–0 in 19 games with a 3.23 GAA.

 Weeks once again saw some time with Tulsa in 1983–84, appearing in three games, going 3–0–0 with a 2.33 GAA in three games.
-He spent the majority of the 1983-84 NHL season as Glen Hanlon's backup with the Rangers, with a 10–11–2 record with a 3.97 GAA and a save percentage of .865.

-On September 5, 1984, the Rangers traded Weeks to the Hartford Whalers for future considerations, which later became the Whalers' third round draft pick in the 1986 NHL Entry Draft.
+Hanlon and Weeks spent the majority of the 1983–84 NHL season as the Rangers' goaltending tandem, with Hanlon playing the majority of the games.
+Weeks finished the season with the Rangers with a 10–11–2 record with a 3.97 GAA and a save percentage of .865.
+On September 5, 1984, the Rangers traded Weeks to the Hartford Whalers for future considerations.